mccright/rand-notes/Resources-For-Economy-Watching.md

 * USAspending -- the official open data source of federal spending information: [https://www.usaspending.gov/](https://www.usaspending.gov/)
 * Although much of it is time-delayed, WorldBank trending data can be useful for building perspective [https://data.worldbank.org/](https://data.worldbank.org/)
 * An interesting CBO report "The Budget and Economic Outlook: 2022 to 2032" that includes lots of analysis covering the period 1972-2022, as well as accompanying projections through 2032 (*and beyond*).
 Especially interesting may be "Appendix B: The 10-Year Outlook for Major Federal Trust Funds" -- with special emphasis on Social Security and on Medicare’s Trust Funds, along with military and civilian retirement, and the highway & mass transit trust funds: [https://www.cbo.gov/publication/58147](https://www.cbo.gov/publication/58147).
 Reading this report leaves me believing that this is an area that will be the focus of material energy and creativity soon -- effort that could influence other areas of the economy...
+* There is also a pile of activity in the making/evolving regulations that can influence the economy.
+  * The [www.regulations.gov](https://www.regulations.gov) is a common path into the broad U.S. rulemaking ecosystem.

 **Use** the data above.
 Try to isolate it from the economic *religions* that dominate too many of the published discussions about the economy: